BladeScraper-Designs/Ethos_BattSelector/README.md

 You can configure a Use Capacity or "fly-to" percentage, which is the percentage of the battery's nominal capacity you want to consume before landing.
 When you hit 0% remaining, you've used that much.
 Most people fly to 80-85%, and the default is 80%.<br>
 ![](https://github.com/BladeScraper-Designs/Ethos_BattSelector/blob/main/img/Configure_Preferences.png?raw=true)

+## Installation
+Method 1.
+Download BattSelector.zip from the latest [Release](https://github.com/BladeScraper-Designs/Ethos_BattSelector/releases) and use Ethos Suite LUA Development tools to install it.<br>
+Method 2.
+Download [main.lua](https://github.com/BladeScraper-Designs/Ethos_BattSelector/blob/main/scripts/BattSelector/main.lua) directly and place it in a folder called BattSelector in your scripts directory.

 ### Version History
   - Version 1.0 - Initial Release.
 Basic Functionality is there.
 Only compatible with 256x100px widget size.
 No mAh Sensor Selection Available.
   - Version 1.1 - Small Update.
 Fixed/improved mAh sensor detection.